thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 | ------- | -------------- | ---------------------------------- | --------------- |
 | TBD     | oblivious-gateway | Defines an oblivious HTTP gateway to use to access this resource  | (This document) |

-## Well-Known URI
+## Well-Known URIs

-IANA is requested to add a new entry in the "Well-Known URIs" registry {{!RFC8615}} with the following information:
+IANA is requested to add two new entries in the "Well-Known URIs" registry {{!RFC8615}}.

+### oblivious-configs

 URI suffix: oblivious-configs

+Change controller: IETF

+Specification document: This document

+Status: permanent

+Related information: N/A

+### oblivious-gateway

+URI suffix: oblivious-gateway

 Change controller: IETF